 A financial restructuring of the company took place during the 2021/22 financial year at which point the Health Board relinquished the shares that it held in the company.
-The Health Board also no longer hosts SMTL as this transferred to the NHS Wales Shared Services Partrership on 1st
+No proceeds were received when the shares were relinquished.
+The Health Board also no longer hosts SMTL as this transferred to the NHS Wales Shared Services Partnership on 1st October 2016